-Panmeier, head nurse of a leprosy hospital in in Huzhou City of East China's Zhejiang Province.[Provided to Women of China]
+Panmeier, head nurse of a leprosy hospital in in Huzhou City in East China's Zhejiang Province.[For Women of China]

 Pan graduated from Huzhou Health School in 1996 and became a nurse at the Inpatient Department of Shangbai Hospital, one of the earliest leprosy hospitals in China.